 We also recommend focusing on exercises designed to strengthen leg muscles.
-This could include light weight exercises or even just good cardio such as walking.
+This could include light weight exercises or even just good cardio such as walking or stairs.
 Good muscle tone naturally helps pump the blood back up the legs.

 The good news is that in most cases symptoms and visually appearance of varicose veins usually subside after several weeks post-partum.
 For cases in which they linger or do not subside, Memphis Vascular Center can help!
 We offer the latest in cosmetic and medical treatments for venous disease.
 Memphis Vascular Center is also the first center in the Memphis area to be nationally accredited by the IAC as a Vein and Vascular testing center.